ItzSwirlz/DuckHuntDisassembly/NOTES.md

 if $00BC is set to 0x1.
 Might be basically some boolean value.
 Setting it to "TargetFinishedFalling"

+When shooting a target, at least for the ducks in single player, $00BD is set to 1 until TargetFinishedFalling is reset.

 ## The bottom bar
 I assume, you reading this, you know how it works; it blinks the duck #, if you hit it, its red, otherwise it goes to the next one.
 Then, in a nerdly satisfying way, it shifts all the ducks you hit to see if its enough to keep the game going.